kenwals/shinrin-yoku/README.md

 4. As a visitor to the site, I want to read about locations of future forest bathing events.

-*A list of locations is available on the secord card in the about page section.*
+*A list of locations is available on the second card in the about page section.*

 5. As the site owner , I want to promote my service and have participants for meetups.